Jefferson County Fire Service: 2021: Camp Taylor merger

+2022: Fern Creek – Buechel

+In July 2022, Buechel Fire-EMS Department merged into Fern Creek Fire & EMS.

 Organization

 Member districts of JCFS include all departments within Louisville-Jefferson County organized under KRS Chapter 75.

-Although not fire protection districts organized under Chapter 75 of the KRS the City of Shively Fire Department and Louisville Division of Fire often participate with JCFS in training.
+Although not fire protection districts organized under Chapter 75 of the KRS, the City of Shively Fire Department and Louisville Division of Fire often participate with JCFS in training.

 The JCFS is not a distinct fire department per se but a coordinating organization that facilitates cooperation among the suburban fire districts.
 JCFS does not have a chief or any type of hierarchy and has no binding executive or legislative authority over its membership.
 Instead it comprises various committees and associations that specialize in areas that affect the fire service in Jefferson County as a whole.

 Most of the Jefferson County fire districts wear the Jefferson County Fire distinctive insignia patch on the right shoulder of their uniforms.

 Fire departments

-The Jefferson County Fire Service consists of 9 fire protection districts that collectively protect 333 square miles and 495,000 people, surrounding the original Louisville city limits.
+The Jefferson County Fire Service consists of 7 fire protection districts that collectively protect 333 square miles and 495,000 people, surrounding the original Louisville city limits:

-Unit numbering system

-Fire departments in the JCFS use a unified numbering system for dispatch and radio transmissions.
-The numbering system consists of 4 digits; from these 4 digits, a firefighter can tell the department, the type of unit, and the number of the unit for any given vehicle.
-Many other counties surrounding Jefferson County in Kentucky also use this numbering system or a similar one.

-First and second digits - Department number

-The first and second digits of the 4-digit number represent the department.
-Department numbers include: